Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Abstract

 \section{Abstract}

-It is shown that the gap that limits the speed of a quantum annealing process can take three salient, yet stable morphologies: (i) the {\it supersteep} gap where both the ground and the first excited eigen-energy level curves have topologically related pairs of nearby inflection points giving both the maximum and the minimum a steep aspect, (ii) the {\it steep} gap where only the first excited eigen-energy level curve has a pair of inflection points giving its minimum a steep aspect while the maximum of the ground eigen-energy level does not exhibit inflection points, and (iii) the mild gap that has no related inflection points.
-Classification of the various singularities betrayed by the inflection points relies on the critical value curves of the quadratic numerical range mapping of the matrix $H_0+\imath H_1$, where $H_0$ is the transverse field Hamiltonian and $H_1$ the problem Hamiltonian.
-It is shown that, in this representation, the ground level is mapped to the generically smooth boundary of the numerical range, while the first excited level is mapped to an interior non-smooth critical value curve exhibiting swallow tails.
-The major result is that the position of the swallow tails relative to the boundary allows the supersteep versus steep discrimination, while the absence of swallow tail-boundary interaction characterizes the mild gap.
-It is further argued that the swallow tail versus boundary configuration provides a ``magnifying lens" on the anticrossing otherwise difficult to visualize numerically.
-As a corollary of the singularity analysis, the highly structured initial and final Hamiltonians of the Grover search create unstable singularities that break into stable swallow tails under perturbation, with the consequence of invalidating the gap scaling estimates computed around the unstable singularity.
-Classification of all stable singularities from a global viewpoint requires the Legendrian approach where the energy level curves become Legendrian knots in the contact space.
-Last but not least, it will be shown that a supersteep swallow tail previews tunneling.
+It is shown that the gap that limits the speed of a quantum annealing process can take three salient, stable morphologies: the {\it super-steep}, {\it steep}, and {\it mild} gaps.
+The difference is the number of pairs of inflection points (2, 1, 0, resp.) near the gap.
+Classification of the various singularities betrayed by the inflection points relies on the critical value curves of the quadratic numerical range mapping of the matrix $H_0+\imath H_1$, where $H_0$, $H_1$ are the transverse field and problem Hamiltonians, resp.
+In this representation, the ground level becomes the generically smooth boundary of the numerical range, while the first excited level becomes an interior non-smooth critical value curve generically exhibiting swallow tails.
+A super-steep gap, or ``anti-crossing," is characterized by a swallow tail about to coalesce on the boundary, whereas the two other cases do not critically involve swallow tails.
+Moreover, the positioning of the swallow tail relative to the boundary provides a ``magnifying lens" on the anti-crossing otherwise difficult to visualize on the energy plots.
+Global properties of the ground versus first excited levels are revealed by the Legendrian approach where the energy level curves become Legendrian knots in the contact space.
+As an application important in many aspects, it is shown that tunneling leaves its differential topological signature in the swallow tail associated with a steep gap.
+More importantly, the stability of the singularities under perturbations calls into question the topologically unstable Grover search, with the consequence of invalidating the gap scaling estimates computed around the unstable singularity when uncertain parameters are taken into consideration.